Ramo Stott: Life after racing

 He farmed corn and beans during his racing career.
 Stott became a NASCAR official and drove the NASCAR pace car.

 Family life

 Stott's sons Lance and Corrie both drove in ARCA before working in the racing industry.
-Stott was married to his wife Judy for 66 years; she helped repairing cars in his garage and attended his races.
+Stott was married to his wife Judy for 66 years.
+She helped repair cars in his garage and attended his races.
 He also had two daughters.

 Legacy

 At the July 2021 race, ARCA honored former champions from Iowa at Iowa Speedway.
 He was honored along with fellow Keokuk driver Ron Hutcherson, Mason Mitchell, and team owner Larry Clement.

 Stott was inducted in the National Dirt Late Model Hall of Fame in 2011.

 Death

 Stott died on August 19, 2021 from cancer.

+Motorsports results

+NASCAR

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led.)